-Sentinel-3 is primarily an ocean mission composed of three versatile satellites.
-However, the mission will also be able to provide atmospheric and land applications.
+Sentinel-3 is primarily an ocean mission, however, the mission will also be able to provide atmospheric and land applications.
 The mission will provide data continuity for the ERS, Envisat and SPOT satellites.

 Sentinel-3 will make use of multiple sensing instruments to accomplish its objectives; SLSTR (Sea and Land Surface Temperature Radiometer), OLCI (Ocean and Land Colour Instrument), SRAL (SAR Altimeter), DORIS, and MWR (Microwave Radiometer).

 SLSTR and OLCI are optical instruments that will be used to provide data continuity for Envisat's MERIS and AATSR instruments and the swath's of the two instruments will overlap, allowing for new combined applications.
 OLCI is a medium-resolution imaging spectrometer, and the instrument uses five cameras to provide a wide field of view.

 SRAL, DORIS, MWR and LRR will be used for topographic measurements of the ocean and in-land water.
 The SRAL altimeter will be the main topographic instrument.
 The MWR radiometer will measure water vapour and cloud water content and the thermal radiation emitted by the Earth.